How to Read an Internet Speed Test & Understand Your Results

 - 10-25 Mbps: Great for browsing, social media, and standard-definition video streaming

-- 50-100 Mbps or higher: Excellent for multiple devices streaming in 4K or downloading large files simultaneously
+- 50-100 Mbps or higher: Excellent for multiple household devices streaming in 4K or downloading large files simultaneously

 Upload Speed: